xcart/xcart-docs/_pages/kb_en/modules/special_offers/spend_x_get_y.md

 Also, in the 'General Options' section you can enable or disable the offer.

 {% note info %}
 It's also possible to enable/disable an offer directly on the listing page (Figure 3) via a special 'Enable/Disable' button.
 When the offer is enabled the button is green, when disabled - grey.
+Make sure you save the changes after enabling/disabling an offer.

 ![Fig 3]({{site.baseurl}}/attachments/enable.png)